sg-wireless/pymakr-vsc/README.md

 ## Commands

-- Connect (ctrl-shift-c)         : Disconnects from the board
+- Connect (ctrl-shift-c)         : Connects to the board
 - Disconnect                     : Disconnects from the board
 - Global settings (ctrl-shift-g) : Opens the installation-wide settings file
 - Project Settings               : Opens project specific settings that overwrite global settings